This 2015 California rodent study found:

 The term “cellular senescence” used above is defined as: a cell can no longer replicate.
 Although the word “senescence” implies that chronological age is a factor, “cellular senescence” by definition isn’t about age.

-In my view, this study’s etiologic findings weren’t “age” itself, but:
+This study’s etiologic findings weren’t “age” itself, but:

 - Sod2 deficiency – the subjects’ genetic condition – which increased free radicals;